James Clavell: Politics and later life

 In 1962, Clavell moved to Vancouver, Canada, with his family joining him the following year.
 Although he became a naturalised citizen of the United States in 1963, he and April remained in Vancouver and raised their daughters there.
 Politically, he was said to have been an ardent individualist and proponent of laissez-faire capitalism, as many of his books' heroes exemplify.
-Clavell admired Ayn Rand, founder of the Objectivist school of philosophy, and in 1981 he sent her a copy of Noble House inscribed: "This is for Ayn Rand—one of the real, true talents on this earth for which many, many thanks.
+Clavell admired Ayn Rand, founder of the Objectivist school of philosophy.
+In 1981, Clavell sent Rand a copy of Noble House inscribed: "This is for Ayn Rand—one of the real, true talents on this earth for which many, many thanks.
 James C, New York, 2 September 81."

 In 1972, Clavell moved to Switzerland.
 Although he and his wife primarily based themselves there, they also maintained homes in Austria, Saint-Jean-Cap-Ferrat on the French Riviera, the United States, and United Kingdom.
 Between 1970 and 1990, Clavell owned Fredley Manor near Mickleham, located in Surrey in South East England.